JustinDFuller/medium-stories/content/how-to-write-error-messages-that-dont-suck.md

 ---

 Hi, I’m Justin Fuller.
 I’m so glad you read my post!
-I need to let you know that everything I’ve written here is my own opinion and is not intended to represent my employer in any way.
-All code samples are my own, and are completely unrelated to Bank Of America’s code.
+I need to let you know that everything I’ve written here is my own opinion and is not intended to represent my employer in *any* way.
+All code samples are my own, and are completely unrelated to my employer's code.

-I’d also love to hear from you, please feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/justin-fuller-8726b2b1/), [Github](https://github.com/justindfuller), or [Medium](https://medium.com/@justindanielfuller).
+I’d also love to hear from you, please feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/justin-fuller-8726b2b1/), [Github](https://github.com/justindfuller), or [Twitter](https://twitter.com/justin_d_fuller).
 Thanks again for reading!